Gatekeeping is for sheep, but it’s a good thing you are a lot smarter than that.

 +

-We urge you to do your own research into the organizations and institutions to whom you may be considering submitting your sensitive, private adoption documents.
+We urge you to do your own research into the individuals, organizations and institutions to whom you may be considering submitting your sensitive, private adoption documents.
 Neither “fellow” Korean Adoptees nor the Korean government should ever be easily trusted with your private data.
 We urge Korean Adoptees to think carefully about how and with whom they share their information.

 We also urge you to read and listen to multiple sources, and to not just believe what you are told by a single source of information (including us).
 If information is provided without any credible, published source to back it up with, then we urge you to do your own research.